devtron-labs/devtron/docs/setup/install/install-devtron-in-airgapped-environment.md

     cd devtron
     ```

-3. Set the value of `TARGET_REGISTRY`, `TARGET_REGISTRY_USERNAME`, and `TARGET_REGISTRY_TOKEN`.
+3. Set the values of `TARGET_REGISTRY`, `TARGET_REGISTRY_USERNAME`, and `TARGET_REGISTRY_TOKEN`.
 This registry should be accessible from the VM where you are running the cloning script and the K8s cluster where you’re installing Devtron.

 {% hint style="warning" %}
 ### Note